AlexandreDecan/sismic/docs/execution.rst

 Notice that :py:meth:`~sismic.interpreter.Interpreter.execute_once` consumes at most one event at a time.
 In this example, the *clack* event is not processed.

-To process all events *at once*, repeatedly call :py:meth:`~sismic.interpreter.Interpreter.execute_once` until it returns a ``None`` value.
+To process all events **at once**, one can repeatedly call :py:meth:`~sismic.interpreter.Interpreter.execute_once` until it returns a ``None`` value, meaning that nothing happened during the last call.
 For instance:

 .. testcode:: interpreter

     while interpreter.execute_once():
       pass

-As a shortcut, the :py:meth:`~sismic.interpreter.Interpreter.execute` method will return a list of :py:class:`sismic.model.MacroStep` instances obtained by repeatedly calling :py:meth:`~sismic.interpreter.Interpreter.execute_once`:
+For convenience, an interpreter has a :py:meth:`~sismic.interpreter.Interpreter.execute` method that repeatedly call :py:meth:`~sismic.interpreter.Interpreter.execute_once` and that returns a list of its output (a list of :py:class:`sismic.model.MacroStep`).

 .. testcode:: interpreter

     from sismic.model import MacroStep

-    steps = interpreter.execute()
+    interpreter.queue('click', 'clack')

-    for step in steps:
+    for step in interpreter.execute():
       assert isinstance(step, MacroStep)

 Notice that a call to :py:meth:`~sismic.interpreter.Interpreter.execute` first computes the list and **then** returns it, meaning that all the steps are already processed when the call returns.
 As a call to :py:meth:`~sismic.interpreter.Interpreter.execute` could lead to an infinite execution (see for example `simple/infinite.yaml <https://github.com/AlexandreDecan/sismic/blob/master/tests/yaml/infinite.yaml>`__), an additional parameter ``max_steps`` can be specified to limit the number of steps that are computed and executed by the method.
+By default, this parameter is set to ``-1``, meaning there is no limit on the number of calls to :py:meth:`~sismic.interpreter.Interpreter.execute_once`.

 .. testcode:: interpreter

+    interpreter.queue('click', 'clack', 'clock')
-    assert len(interpreter.execute(max_steps=10)) <= 10
+    assert len(interpreter.execute(max_steps=2)) <= 2

+    # 'clock' is not yet processed
+    assert len(interpreter.execute()) == 1

+In these examples, none of *click*, *clack* or *clock* are expected to be received by the statechart.
+The statechart was not written to react to those events, and thus sending them has no effect on the active configuration.

-For convenience, a :py:class:`~sismic.model.Statechart` has an :py:meth:`~sismic.model.Statechart.events_for` method that returns the list of all possible events that can be interpreted by this statechart (other events will be consumed and ignored).
+For convenience, a :py:class:`~sismic.model.Statechart` has an :py:meth:`~sismic.model.Statechart.events_for` method that returns the list of all possible events that are expected by this statechart.
-This method also accepts a state name or a list of state names to restrict the list of returned events, and is thus commonly used to get a list of the "interesting" events:

 .. testcode:: interpreter

-    print(my_statechart.events_for(interpreter.configuration))
+    print(elevator.events_for(interpreter.configuration))

 .. testoutput:: interpreter
-    :hide:

     ['floorSelected']

+The *elevator* statechart, the one used for this example, only reacts to *floorSelected* events.
+Moreover, it assumes that *floorSelected* events have an additional parameter named ``floor``.
+These events are *parametrized* events, and can be created by providing keyword arguments when instanciating :py:class:`~sismic.model.Event`.

+.. testcode:: interpreter

+    selecting_floor = Event('floorSelected', floor=1)

+These parameters can be accessed by action code and guards in the statechart.
+For example, the *floorSelecting* state of the *elevator* example has a transition ``floorSelected / destination = event.floor``.

+Executing the statechart will make the elevator reaching first floor:

+.. testcode:: interpreter

+    print('Current floor is', interpreter.context['current'])

+    interpreter.queue(selecting_floor).execute()
+    print('Current floor is', interpreter.context['current'])

+.. testoutput:: interpreter

+    Current floor is 0
+    Current floor is 1

+Notice how we can access to the current values of *internal variables* by use of ``context``.
+This attribute is a mapping between internal variable names and their current value.

 .. _steps: